$ ssh <username>@pi-flighttracker.local

-If you haven’t already done so, you should connect your USB ADS-B receiver dongle to a USB port on your Raspberry Pi, while the device is powered off.
-The antenna should also be connected by plugging it into the side of the dongle.
+Next, connect your USB ADS-B receiver dongle to a USB port on your Raspberry Pi.
+Connect the antenna by plugging it into the side of the dongle.
 You will feel a slight reassuring click when you attach it correctly:

 $ sudo bash -c "$(wget -O - https://repo-feed.flightradar24.com/install_fr24_rpi.sh)"

 After a brief period of setup, a welcome screen and some instructions will appear, followed by the first in a series of configuration steps:

 Welcome to the FR24 Decoder/Feeder sign up wizard!

 Before you continue please make sure that:

 1 - Your ADS-B receiver is connected to this computer or is accessible over network

 2 - You know your antenna's latitude/longitude up to 4 decimal points and the altitude in feet

 3 - You have a working email address that will be used to contact you